This Company Has The World's Strongest Moat

 Cisco is and will remain the world's strongest company in terms of health and sustainability due to its global moat of installed customers.

 Share price over time tends to be strongly correlated to the dividend distributions.
 The mathematical relationship of this ratio is Yield.
 It is defined and calculated as Y=D/P (with Y being the long term average historical yield, D being the annual dividend distributions, and P being the fair value share price).
 Knowing that Cisco's historical Yield [Y] is a constant (3.0%) and knowing the current annual dividend distributions [D], investors can re-arrange the formula to solve for the fair value Price [P].
-This can then be compared to the current share price to see if the company is a bargain, priced about right, or in a bubble for long term investors.
+This can then be compared to the current share price to see if the company is a bargain, priced about right, or in a bubble for long-term investors.

-Current YDP fair value of $38.67 suggests shares are presently a true bargain, 23.2% under valued.
+Current YDP fair value of $38.67 suggests shares are presently a true bargain, 23.2% undervalued.

 Disclosure of Engineered Income Investing Prior Results: